Carbon Steel and Stainless Steel Frying Pans

 Difference between Stainless Steel and Steel

-Both of these metals are widely used worldwide as they differ in price, firmness, flexibility, etc. Steel is a mixture of iron and carbon, which makes it stable while the presence of chromium elements in the stainless steel makes it more resistant to corrosion.
+Both of these metals are widely used worldwide as they differ in price, firmness, flexibility, etc. Steel is a mixture of iron and carbon, which makes it stable while the presence of chromium elements in stainless steel makes it more resistant to corrosion.
 Steel is more robust and inexpensive than stainless steel.

 Does Grey Cast Iron Rust?